|Clemson University||Text Only||Phonebook||MyCLE||Webmail||

 The Summer Fruit Share may include combinations of the following: peaches, plums, blueberries, nectarines, cantaloupe, and watermelon, as well as additional fruit that comes available from the fruit research farm.
 Fruit shareholders can expect approximately 6 pints of berries, 30lbs of peaches, 10lbs plums, and melons as they become available throughout the season.

 CSA shares will be provided on a first come first served basis.
 A $50 deposit for each session is required to hold your spot which will be deducted from the balance of your share.
+You also may pay for your share in full for a discount.
 Membership fees are as follows:

-*Please note: Payment for the Fruit Share add-on is due in full at the time of purchase.
-Payment plans are only available for the vegetable shares.
+Fruit share: $120.00 **only available to vegetable share holders.
+Payment for the Fruit Share add-on is due in full at the time of purchase.

 Information on what will be included in the coming week’s share will be provided in a weekly member email each Friday prior to the following week's pickups.
 This service will be provided on a consistent basis in response to CSA 2012 member feedback.

 Absolutely, yes.
 We understand that the shares contain a lot of produce and many people would like to participate in the program but simply can’t use up all the food each week.
-We will be facilitating the Share Sharing Program from the Sustainable Agriculture Program office.
+Only full shares are available for sale, however, so cost-sharing and logistics will need to be handled among members.

 Once a week shareholders will pick up produce from the Student Organic Farm.
 There are two options for pickup days, Tuesday or Friday.
-Members will indicate which day they prefer to pick up produce when they register.
-Members continue to pick up their produce once a week on their pickup day throughout the season.
+Pickup times are the same for either day; 2:30pm - 5:30pm.
+Members will pick up their produce once a week on their assigned pickup day throughout the season.

 At pick-ups, signs will denote how much you can take of each item.
 You certainly can take less depending on your need that week; rest assured we will not let extra veggies go to waste.

+We add a $5 bag surcharge to help cover our bag costs but encourage reuse.
 Please bring bags, baskets or boxes with you to transfer your share into.
 This will help to reduce waste.
-Bags will be available if you forget your own.

 The Student Organic Farm is located on the Clemson University campus.
 You can find directions and maps here: http://www.clemson.edu/sustainableag/find_the_farm.html